bbauska/LFS170x/readme.md

 And the rest of this series will take a deeper dive into these basic concepts and principles, but if the idea of this unchangeable linked notebook makes sense, congratulations!
 You already understand all the major principles and concepts required to understand what blockchain is and why it's so powerful.

-Let’s Review an Analogy
+<h5>Let’s Review an Analogy</h5>
 A block on a blockchain can be thought of much like a page in a notebook.
 Data is stored on a block, just like data is written on a page of a notebook.

 Similar to a sheet of paper, the digital ledger doesn't care what kind of information you're putting on it.
 So, while most of what we're recording today are financial transactions, we could also record things like voting records and results, land titling and medical records, etc. What makes this blockchain notebook incredibly powerful is that all the pages are linked together.
 So that if you go back and try and change any data on any page anywhere in this notebook, you break a link in a very obvious and easy-to-determine way.

 Let’s Review an Analogy: Data Stored
 Any data can be stored on the same block.
 Examples of stored data include:
   - Medical records